A comparison of categorical and topological entropies on Weinstein manifolds

 \subsection{Preliminaries}

-In this subsection, we review the theory of persistence module, and we apply the theory to Lagrangian Floer homology.
-We refer the reader to \cite{Polterovich-Rosen-Samvelyan-Zhang,Usher-Zhang} for the theory of Persistence module.
+In this subsection, we review the theory of persistence modules, and we apply it to Lagrangian Floer homology.
+We refer the reader to \cite{Polterovich-Rosen-Samvelyan-Zhang,Usher-Zhang} for the theory of persistence modules.
 Also, we refer the reader to \cite{Cineli-Erman-Ginzburg} for the details we omitted in the current subsection.

 The notion of {\em non-Archimedean norm} on a vector space is defined in \cite[Definition 2.2]{Usher-Zhang}.
 It is easy to check that $\mathcal{A}$ in \eqref{eqn non-archimedean norm} is a {\em non-Archimedean norm} on the $k$-vector space $CF(L_1,L_2)$.
 Moreover, $CF(L_1,L_2)$ is {\em orthogonal} with respect to $\mathcal{A}$.